 Even though The Troubles are officially over with the signing of the recent peace accord, tension remains.
 We might feel it in Belfast.
 Much of the violence has happened there.”

 Colum leans over and points outside, “See all those flags fluttering from the electricity poles?
-They’re loyalist flags claiming this as their territory.”
+They’re loyalist flags (loyal to Britain), claiming this as their territory.”

 “It’s a provocation, then?”